microcks/microcks.io/content/news/_index.md

 [Look at the History for older release notes](./history)

 ### Microcks extensions

+#### microcks-cli 0.5.2 on 7 Sept 2022

+Have a look at [GitHub milestone](https://github.com/microcks/microcks-cli/milestone/6?closed=1) for the list of enhancement and issues.

 #### microcks github actions 1.2 on 7 Apr 2022